marriamda/Python/README.md

 Python scripts and commands for a sysAdmin

 ## Files:
-python.py with python interpreter
+**python.py** with python interpreter

-bashPython.sh with bash interpreter and embedded python codes and interpreter.
+**bashPython.sh** with bash interpreter and embedded python codes and interpreter.
 In other words there is aother way: embedding Python codes into a bash script.

+**pythonVersionOS.sh**  for extracting the version of the os, kernel, etc.